aberbenni/grails-angular-scaffolding/readme.md

 ## Limitations

 This is an experimental work-in-progress.
-See the [issues list](https://github.com/robfletcher/grails-angular-scaffolding/issues) for outstanding features.
+See the [issues list](https://github.com/aberbenni/grails-angular-scaffolding/issues) for outstanding features.

-## Demo

-There is [a demo of this plugin](http://grails-ng.cloudfoundry.com/) running on Cloud Foundry.

-The demo application is also included under `test/apps/grails-ng` in this project.

-## Tests

-There are some end-to-end tests that use [Casper JS](http://casperjs.org/).
-To run the tests:

-    cd test/apps/grails-ng
-    grails run-app

-Then in another terminal:

-	casperjs test --includes=test/casper/includes/casper-angular.coffee test/casper/specs/